10 Observations from Shooting Equestrian Sports

 1 Scheduling challenges

-• Events typically happen during midday, resulting in harsh lighting conditions.
+• Prime events typically happen during midday, resulting in harsh lighting conditions.

-• Events start around 8 and wrap up by 5 PM, leaving little room for sunrise and sunset or night.
+• Events start around 8 and wrap up by 5 PM.
 Sometimes events start at 7am.
+Late afternoon or night events are unlikely.

 2 Large and Expansive venue